ExodusMovement/schemasafe/doc/samples/optional-ecmascript-regex.md

  * `[requireValidation] schema = true is not allowed at #/patternProperties/^\d+$`

-## unicode digits are more than 0 through 9
+## patternProperties with non-ASCII digits

 ### Schema